 Click here for more information

-The Gallery on the Green welcomes material from individuals, community groups and schools interested in having their contributions shown in our exciting venue.
+The Gallery On The Green welcomes applications from artists (including community groups and schools) who wish to show their work in our exciting venue.